surajpattanaik/AboutMe/README.md

 ---

 ## 🌟 Interests & Goals
-- **Building Scalable Solutions**: Love crafting apps that handle real-world scale, from backend to frontend.
+- **Building Scalable Solutions**: Crafting apps that handle real-world scale, from backend to frontend.
 - **Exploring DevOps & Cloud**: Diving deeper into Docker, Kubernetes, and Azure to master modern deployment.
 - **Continuous Learning**: Targeting advanced full-stack and cloud certifications in 2025.